gipert/gerda-larmap/README.md

 You can eventually smooth the final map by applying an average moving window filter.
 Use `map-smoother --width n file.root` for that.

+`larmap-doctor` is a useful tool to investigate the statistical solidity of your probability map.
+Be sure to understand what the program is doing by inspecting the source code.

 ## GERDA Tomography

 Run `./gerdatomography` to start a nice visualization tool for the just created probability map.